prototypefund/reproducible-website/_docs/timezones.md

 If time strings without timezone specification are parsed in the timezone of the build system, hard to understand behavior might happen.
-An example is extra hours when doing time computations across two days with different daylight saving changes.
-As different timezones have different policies, one user might get different results depending on the timezone used to perform the build.
+An example is doing time difference computations in timezones with different daylight saving changes.
+As different timezones have different policies, a user might get more or less hours depending on the timezone used to perform the build.